-The Hive Theatre to Premiere A BRIEF HISTORY OF THE SOVIET UNION, 1/16-2/1
+The Hive Theatre Premieres A BRIEF HISTORY OF THE SOVIET UNION, Now thru 2/1

 The Hive Theatre dares to bring you the entire lifespan of the world's largest country!
 The mysteries of Lenin's tomb!
 The secret of Stalin's death!
 The spying techniques of the KGB!
 All shall be revealed!
 100 years of history in 100 minutes!
 Four actors navigate between an array of juxtaposed Soviets who are living in the thick of some of the most pivotal moments of the past century.
 Farcical, approachable, sometimes sentimental, and always hilarious - "A Brief History" explores how similar people really are, regardless of how their regime may want them to live.